 And the fumes from the chemicals used to give me such headaches, I just had to stop using them.
 So I’ve been washing my pans and pots with dish washing soap only.
 And that took a toll on my pans and pots as you could see from the pictures.
-They weren’t scorched just yet but if I wasn’t going to use this natural way to clean pans, I guess they would pretty soon.
+They weren’t scorched just yet but if I wasn’t going to use this natural way to clean pans, I guess they would’ve, pretty soon.

-If you were wondering how to clean your pans and pots without using smelly, toxic chemicals, give this simple and inexpensive method a try.
-All you need is a few ingredients that you definitely have around the house and a few minutes to spare.
-And the best thing is, you can use this method on any type of pans and pots, of any material: copper, aluminium, stainless steel, cast iron etc. Plus you get to use an AMAZING homemade product: the citrus vinegar cleaner!
+If you were wondering how to clean a frying pan without using smelly, toxic chemicals, give this simple and inexpensive method a try.
+All you need is a few ingredients that you most likely have in your pantry and a few minutes to spare.
+And the best thing is, you can use this method on many types of pans and pots: copper, aluminium, stainless steel, cast iron etc. Plus you get to use an AMAZING homemade product: citrus vinegar cleaner!

-- My Citrus Vinegar Cleaner pictured above (I love this stuff!
+- my Citrus Vinegar Cleaner pictured above (I love this stuff!
 I use it to clean so many things around the house).
 If you are anxious to clean your pans and can’t wait for the citrus vinegar cleaner to get ready, just use lemon and vinegar (it won’t be as effective though)

-- Baking soda
+- baking soda

-- An abrasive kitchen sponge
+- an abrasive kitchen sponge

-- An old toothbrush
+- an old toothbrush

-- Sprinkle baking soda generously over the areas you’ve just sprayed with citrus vinegar cleaner; it will bubble a little which is fine, that’s the whole point of this method.
+- Sprinkle baking soda generously over the areas you’ve just sprayed with the citrus vinegar cleaner; it will bubble a little which is fine, that’s the whole point of this method.

 - Spray some more citrus vinegar cleaner, making sure the baking soda doesn’t become too wet and starts dripping on the sides.
 Again, it will bubble some.